iiasa/CWatM/README.md

 ## The Nexus framework of IIASA

-In the nexus framework – water, energy, food, ecosystem - CWatM will be coupled to the existing IIASA models including the Integrated Assessment Model MESSAGE and the global land and ecosystem model GLOBIOM in order to realize an improved assessments of water-energy-food-ecosystem nexus and associated feedback.
+In the nexus framework â€“ water, energy, food, ecosystem - CWatM will be coupled to the existing IIASA models including the Integrated Assessment Model MESSAGE and the global land and ecosystem model GLOBIOM in order to realize an improved assessments of water-energy-food-ecosystem nexus and associated feedback.

 <p align="center">
   <img src="docu/_static/nexus.jpg" width="350" title="IIASA nexus">